CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.3.1 Laptops.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 A laptop (or notebook) is a PC that can be used as a mobile device.
-It has a compact design, integrates peripheral devices such as keyboard and screen, is temporarily independent of an external power supply via batteries and often consists of hardware components specially designed for mobile use.
+It has a compact design, integrates peripherals such as keyboard and screen, is at times independent of an external power supply via batteries and often consists of specially designed for mobile use hardware components.
 Laptops can be operated with all common operating systems like Windows, Apple macOS or Linux.
 The devices are common in most institutions and replace the classic desktop PC for some employees.

-Often, laptops are not permanently connected to the institution's LAN because they are often used as mobile devices.
-They can usually dial in via the Internet or other data networks via Virtual Private Network (VPN) to access the resources of the LAN.
+As laptops are often used on the move, they are often not permanently attached to the institution's LAN, but can usually dial in via the Internet or other data networks via Virtual Private Network (VPN) to access the resources of the LAN.
 Also, the infrastructure of a classic office environment, such as controllable environmental influences, a stable power supply or access protected areas, can not be expected for the mobile use of laptops.

 ### 1.2 Objective